confidential-containers/trustee/attestation-service/docs/restful-as.md

 The value is a base64 encoded JWT.
 The body of the JWT is showed in the [example.token.json](./example.token.json).

+More configuration items please refer to the [document](./config.md).

 ## Advanced Topics

 ### Building from Source